casualsnek/npFontUnify/README.md

   - You can select the component whose text file will be processed in a Docx file. (shape box/shape, table, paragraphs)
   - Support for txt and Docx file
   - Web-based so no need to download anything
+  - Live origin to target font mapping (similar to what most sites feature)

 ### Installation